antarctica/PolarRoute/README.md

  pip install polar-route
  ```

+## Required Data sources
+Polar-route has been built to work with a variety of open-source climactic data sources.
+A list of supported data sources and there associated data-loaders is given in the
+'Data Loaders' section of the manual

 ## Command-line Interface
 Once installed, a mesh can be created from a config file using the command:
 ```